 Apple self-driving car layoffs give hints to division's direction

-[SAN FRANCISCO] Apple Inc said on Wednesday it planned to lay off 190 employees in its self-driving car program, Project Titan, changes that provide a rare window into the automotive technologies the company has been pursuing.
+APPLE Inc said on Wednesday it planned to lay off 190 employees in its self-driving car programme, Project Titan, changes that provide a rare window into the automotive technologies the company has been pursuing.

-The tech firm said in a filing with state regulators that it planned to lay off people from seven different Santa Clara facilities near its Cupertino, California headquarters, as of April 16.
-A company spokesman confirmed that the reduction was from the self-driving car program.
+The tech firm said in a filing with state regulators that it planned to lay off people from eight different Santa Clara County facilities near its Cupertino, California, headquarters, as of April 16.
+A company spokesman confirmed that the reduction was from the self-driving car programme.

 Among those laid off were at least two dozen software engineers, including a machine learning engineer, and 40 hardware engineers, according to a letter sent by Apple to California employment regulators earlier this month.

-About 1,200 of those are "core" employees that are "directly working on the development of the project," according to the complaint, which was unsealed in January.

 Despite the headcount changes, the company appears to have ramped up its testing on California roads.
-In a filing with regulators earlier this month, Apple said it had logged nearly 128,750km of testing in its home state in 2018, far surpassing the less than 1,609km it had logged the year before.

-It was, however, far fewer than Alphabet Inc's Waymo unit, which logged 1.93 million km in California last year.
+REUTERS